Last Cup of Sorrow: Music video

+Remixes

+A remix of the song by German band Rammstein appeared on some editions for Album of the Year.
+The remix was primarily done by Rammstein's guitarist Richard Kruspe.
+Rammstein were labelmates of Faith No More at Slash Records, and a Faith No More remix of the Rammstein song "Du riechst so gut" was released the following year.
+Rammstein later sampled their "Last Cup of Sorrow" remix on "Nebel", the closing track of their 2001 album Mutter.
+In 1997, "Last Cup of Sorrow" also had other remixes released, including a remix titled the "Bonehead Remix" and a remix from Album of the Year co-producer Roli Mosimann.

 Reception

 NME said in June 1997 that the song had "robo-vocals" and "funk-spikiness".
 CMJ called it one of Album of the Years "best pop songs" in July 1997.

 The liner notes for the 2003 compilation This Is It: The Best of Faith No More stated that the song took on "poetic grandeur" following the band's 1998 split.

 Consequence of Sound ranked it as the second-greatest Faith No More song in 2015, behind only "Midlife Crisis".
 In his review for the 2016 deluxe edition of Album of the Year, MXDWN's Sean Hall called the song a "roller coaster ride", remarking, "a bell section that sounds surprisingly like wind chimes functions as a lifesaver to which the listener clings to get themselves through the aggressive guitars, dark bass and creepy vocals, which sound as if they are coming through a radio from The Twilight Zone."